yuluyan/LuyanSite/content/projects/spiking-neural-network/index.md

             # ... other code omitted ...
 {{< /highlight >}}

 We can simulate a single neuron using the following code.
-It first defines a periodic square wave function and feed it into the model.
+It first defines a periodic square wave function and then feeds it into the model.
 {{< highlight python "hl_lines=14" >}}
 n = 1
 # periodic square wave input current